Simon-Cun/DragonQuest/README.md

 [Dragon Quest++ - Class Diagram](https://lucid.app/lucidchart/419219fc-910f-41ff-aebf-cfc0c0618d76/edit?beaconFlowId=9073B42EF962BC59&page=0_0&invitationId=inv_f315a160-fa9c-49ed-86b4-58bcf5f5f1c6#)
 <img width="1122" height="488" alt="Image" src="https://github.com/user-attachments/assets/ffde4b6b-38ab-4d37-a245-8534d07a92bf" />

-For characters, a single "Character" class encompasses all types of characters in the game, including player types (i.e. Warrior, Rogue, Mage) and enemy types (i.e Slime, Goblin, Dragon, etc.).
-This keeps the game open to the addition of new characters further down the line.
+For playable characters, a single "PlayerClasses" base class encompasses all types of players in the game (i.e. Warrior, Rogue, Mage).
+The type subclasses set the base stats for the instantiated PlayerClasses.

+For enemy characters, an "Enemy" base class encompasses all types of enemies in the game (i.e Slime, Goblin, Dragon, etc.).
+The type subclasses also set the base stats for instantiated Enemy classes.

+This keeps the game open to the addition of new characters and enemies further down the line.
 Different characters have their respective stats, including attack, defense, dodging, and health points.
-The "Player" class will include the user's name, but will inherit stats from the "Character" class.
+The "PlayerClasses" class goes a little further to include the user's name and type.

-The "BattleTime" class covers the game's battle system, including actions such as the action phase (attack, use an item from the inventory, or run), and the enemy attack (or defense) phase.
-Different actions are linked to separate classes.
-The "AttackAction" and "EnemyAttacks" classes are connected to the "Character" class since they both rely on the stats of different characters.
+The "BattleTime" class covers the game's battle system, covering actions under the user's turn (attack, use an item from the inventory, or run), and the enemy's turn (user defends).
+Different actions depend on the stats found in PlayerClasses and Enemy.

 The "GameDriver" class covers interactions with the game outside of battle (ie. dialogue, path scenarios, menu interactions, etc.).
+The GameDriver class also handles battles through functions implemented by the BattleTime class.

 ---

 ### Class Diagram and SOLID Principles

 PlayerClasses, Mage, Warrior, Rogue:
-2. Open-Closed Principle (OCP) - The player types (Mage, Warrior, Rogue) only set base stats for PlayerClasses.
+1. Open-Closed Principle (OCP) - The player types (Mage, Warrior, Rogue) only set base stats for PlayerClasses.
 With this, more player types can be added without modifying PlayerClasses.
 For example, we can implement a Cleric player type without having to change PlayerClasses to accomodate extra moves.
-3. Liskov Substitution Principle (LSP) - Again, Mage, Warrior, and Rogue only set base stats.
+2. Liskov Substitution Principle (LSP) - Again, Mage, Warrior, and Rogue only set base stats.
 Thus, the player types cannot break the expected behavior in PlayerClasses.
 Also, the player tdo not add new constraints on the base class.
-4. Interface Segregation Principle (ISP) - Mage, Warrior, and Rogue do not implement unused methods since they only set base stats.
+3. Interface Segregation Principle (ISP) - Mage, Warrior, and Rogue do not implement unused methods since they only set base stats.

 Enemy and related enemy type subclasses:
-1. SRP - Enemy controls enemy stats, while subclasses like Ogre, Robot, etc. control their specific stats, delegating each thing to one class.
+1. Single Responsibility Principle (SRP) - Enemy controls enemy stats, while subclasses like Ogre, Robot, etc. control their specific stats, delegating each thing to one class.
 Each class only has one responsibility in the overall program.
-2. OCP - More enemies can be added without modifying the enemy class and all enemy class updates will carry over.
+2. Open-Closed Principle (OCP) - More enemies can be added without modifying the enemy class and all enemy class updates will carry over.
 Enemies is open for modification but the subclasses cannot damage it.
-3. LSP - Enemy sublcasses cannot break enemy, as enemy only provides base stats and the getters and setters which the subclasses cannot modify.
+3. Liskov Substitution Principle (LSP) - Enemy sublcasses cannot break enemy, as enemy only provides base stats and the getters and setters which the subclasses cannot modify.
 The subclasses only inherit what they need.
-4. ISP - Enemy subclasses use all of enemy's methods at least once and do not implement unused methods, therefore not having the user carry the baggage of separate enemy classes that are not needed (ogre does not need robot)
+4. Interface Segregation Principe (ISP) - Enemy subclasses use all of enemy's methods at least once and do not implement unused methods, therefore not having the user carry the baggage of separate enemy classes that are not needed (ogre does not need robot)
-5. DIP - Enemies does not depend on enemy.
+5. Dependency Inversion Principle (DIP) - Enemies does not depend on enemy.
 The program depends on enemy, not on ogre, robot, etc. The game driver instantiates using Enemy, which then instantiates the subclasses.

 BattleTime:
 1. SRP - BattleTime manages the battle system which include turn handling, actions, and combat flow.